 Email reference service is intended primarily for students, faculty, and staff of the University of Virginia.
 If you are not affiliated with UVA, we will reply to your inquiry only if it relates to the School of Law or to a resource unique to the Law Library.

 Every successful in-depth research project begins with a solid research plan.
 Our research librarians are available to help students develop research plans and to guide students through successful use of the library's extensive collections.
-Students are welcome to schedule a consultation with a librarian at any point in their research process.
+Feel free to stop by the Reference Desk on the second floor anytime between 9 a.m. and 5 p.m.
+Monday through Friday.
+Students are also welcome to schedule a consultation with a librarian at any point in their research process.